-The communication between the Cloud Fax/Print/Scan Manager and the Device could be the same as that between a Client and a Print Service were it not for the probable presence of a firewall preventing the Cloud Fax/Print/Scan Service from initiating requests of and submissions to the Device.
-Instead, an intermediary actor call the Cloud Fax/Print/Scan Manager exists between the Device and the Cloud Fax/Print/Scan Service to implement a set of operations that allow the communication of device configuration and state information and Job and document state information to the Cloud Fax/Print/Scan Service that it cannot request; and the communication of Job Request and Document data to the device that the Cloud Fax/Print/Scan Service cannot submit.
+The communication between the Cloud Imaging Service and the Device could be the same as that between Client software in an upstream Imaging Service and an Imaging Service in a Device were it not for the probable presence of a firewall preventing the Cloud Imaging Service from initiating requests of and submissions to the Device.
+Instead, an intermediary actor call the Cloud Imaging Device Manager exists between the Device and the Cloud Imaging Service to implement a set of operations that allow the communication of device configuration and state information and Job and document state information to the Cloud Imaging Service; and the communication of Job Ticket and Document data to the device.

-The Cloud Print Service and the Cloud Print Manager follow the state and transition definitions for a Service as defined in Sections 7.1 and 7.2 of the MFD Model and Common Semantics [PWG CS 5108.01],
+The Cloud Imaging Service and the Cloud Imaging Device Manager follow the state and transition definitions for a Service as defined in Sections 7.1 and 7.2 of the MFD Model and Common Semantics [PWG CS 5108.01],

-The Cloud Print Manager follows and the Cloud Print Client recognizes the Job and Document states and transitions as defined in sections 7.2.2 and 7.2.3 of the MFD Model and Common Semantics [PWG CS 5108.01],
+The Cloud Imaging Device Manager follows and the Cloud User Client recognizes the Job and Document states and transitions as defined in sections 7.2.2 and 7.2.3 of the MFD Model and Common Semantics [PWG CS 5108.01],

-The Cloud Print Service supports a set of interface requests and responses and the Cloud Print Manager uses these requests and accepts the responses to allow communication of the following types of information:
+The Cloud Imaging Service supports a set of interface requests and responses and the Cloud Imaging Device Manager uses these requests and accepts the responses to allow communication of the following types of information:

-Printer Capabilities, Configuration and Status.
+Imaging Device Capabilities, Configuration and Status.

-Job Requests, including Job Tickets, Document Tickets and Document Data
+Job Request Information, including Job Tickets, Document Tickets and Document Data

 Job and Document Status

-The interchange between the Cloud Print Manager and the Cloud Print Service provides some method by which the Cloud Print Service can determine whether a disruption in the communication has occured.
+The interchange between the Cloud Imaging Device Manager and the Cloud Imaging Service provides some method by which the Cloud Imaging Service can determine whether a disruption in the communication has occurred.

-The Cloud Print Manager provides and the Cloud Print Service supports provisions to allow the synchronization of Job and Document status and the update of Printer status in normal operation, and on recovery after occurrences such as disruption of communication or hard reset of the Cloud Print Manager.
+The Cloud Imaging Device Manager provides and the Cloud Imaging Service supports provisions to allow the synchronization of Job and Document status and the update of Imaging Device status in normal operation, and on recovery after occurrences such as disruption of communication or hard reset of the Cloud Imaging Device Manager.

-Although an optional capability, the Model provides for the Cloud Print Service to notify the Cloud Print Manager that information is available or a request for information is present and the Cloud Print Manager should contact the Cloud Print Service.
+Although an optional capability, the Model provides for the Cloud Imaging Service to notify the Cloud Imaging Device Manager that information is available or a request for information is present and the Cloud Imaging Device Manager should contact the Cloud Imaging Service.

-Transforms

-Transforms available in the device should be advertised.
+Transform Services

+In addition to the User/Client to Cloud Imaging Service communication and the Cloud Imaging Device Manager to Cloud Imaging Service communication necessary for submitting and executing Job requests, there are communications from Cloud and potentially from Device-resident Imaging Services to Cloud and Device-resident Transform Services.

+Transform Services are registered and associated with a Cloud Imaging Service as are hardcopy Imaging Services, and the additional capabilities provided by the Transform Service should be advertised by the Cloud Imaging Service in addition to the capabilities provided by the Cloud Imaging Service itself and those provided by the Imaging Devices which communicate with it.

 Privacy and security policies